benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

     example.com   MX   30 beetruche3.mx.example.net.

-The client takes only the highest priority result, i.e. the one with the lowest priority number (in this example 10).
-If there are multiple responses with the same lowest priority number, the client takes only the first of them.
+The client takes only the highest priority result, i.e. the one with the lowest priority number (in this example 10), given that the priority numbers are in reverse order.
+If there are multiple responses with the same lowest priority number, the client takes only the first one.
 The client takes the hostname of this MX server as result `%MXSERVER%`.

 ### DNS SRV query